Towards Data Auctions with Externalities: Model

 \subsection{Firm Private Type}

-Note from \eqref{eq:firm_valuation_model} that Firm $i$'s valuation is a function of $(v_i, \be_{i \gets })$.
-However in reality, depending on the particulars of the competition structure the firms engage in, the private information a firm has might differ.
-We call this private information the firm's ``type''.
-We consider two natural scenarios:
+Note from \eqref{eq:firm_valuation_model} that firm $i$'s valuation is a function of $(v_i, \be_{i \gets })$.
+The private information a firm has, though, may differ from this set of parameters, depending on the details of the downstream interaction of the firms.
+We call a firm's private information its ``type''.
+We consider two natural scenarios of private types: